 What is the emergency phone number to call while I am travelling?

-If You have an overseas emergency, our Emergency Assistance team is available 24 hours a day, 365 days a year to take your call:
+If You have an overseas medical emergency, our medical Emergency Assistance team is available 24 hours a day, 365 days a year to take your call:

 While travelling in Japan: